Daily High to Daily Low: Is It Safe to Buy Lyft Inc. (LYFT)?

 LYFT’s Market Performance

-LYFT stocks went down by -2.47% for the week, with a monthly drop of -16.04% and a quarterly performance of -16.09%, while its annual performance rate touched -70.39%.
-The volatility ratio for the week stands at 4.96% while the volatility levels for the past 30 days are set at 5.86% for Lyft Inc. The simple moving average for the period of the last 20 days is -14.93% for LYFT stocks with a simple moving average of -50.55% for the last 200 days.
+LYFT stocks went up by 23.45% for the week, with a monthly drop of -6.65% and a quarterly performance of 6.91%, while its annual performance rate touched -64.15%.
+The volatility ratio for the week stands at 9.22% while the volatility levels for the past 30 days are set at 6.27% for Lyft Inc. The simple moving average for the period of the last 20 days is 11.27% for LYFT stocks with a simple moving average of -37.20% for the last 200 days.

 Analysts’ Opinion of LYFT

-Wedbush, on the other hand, stated in their research note that they expect to see LYFT reach a price target of $32.
-The rating they have provided for LYFT stocks is “Outperform” according to the report published on June 29th, 2022.

-Bernstein gave a rating of “Mkt Perform” to LYFT, setting the target price at $22 in the report published on May 24th of the current year.
+Wedbush gave a rating of “Outperform” to LYFT, setting the target price at $32 in the report published on June 29th of the current year.

-Volatility was left at 5.86%, however, over the last 30 days, the volatility rate increased by 4.96%, as shares sank -28.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.06% lower at present.
+Volatility was left at 6.27%, however, over the last 30 days, the volatility rate increased by 9.22%, as shares sank -4.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +29.08% upper at present.

-During the last 5 trading sessions, LYFT fell by -2.47%, which changed the moving average for the period of 200-days by -71.53% in comparison to the 20-day moving average, which settled at $16.88.
-In addition, Lyft Inc. saw -65.83% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LYFT rose by +23.45%, which changed the moving average for the period of 200-days by -60.18% in comparison to the 20-day moving average, which settled at $16.24.
+In addition, Lyft Inc. saw -57.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading